Linguistic and Verbal Intelligence

 Howard Gardner's Theory of Multiple Intelligences

-Linguistic and verbal intelligence is one of numerous types of intelligence contained within Dr. Howard Gardner's theory of multiple intelligences.
+Linguistic and verbal intelligence is one of the numerous types of intelligence contained within Dr. Howard Gardner's theory of multiple types of intelligence.
 Gardner first proposed this model in 1983, with the argument that there are multiple specific cognitive abilities.